-Type 2 diabetes occurs when the pancreas is not producing enough insulin and the insulin is not working effectively.
+Type 2 diabetes occurs when the pancreas is not producing enough insulin and/or the insulin you are producing does not work effectively.

-Research suggests type 2 diabetes can be prevented in up to 58% of cases by regular exercise and healthy eating.
+Research suggests type 2 diabetes can be prevented in up to 58% of cases by regular exercise and healthy eating (lifestyle factors).

 Type 2 diabetes mostly develops in adults, but children can also be affected.

 Management of type 2 diabetes includes healthy lifestyle choices (eating healthy foods, regular physical activity, managing stress, improving sleep, quitting smoking and moderating alcohol intake).

 Losing weight, if you are overweight, can significantly improve insulin sensitivity and therefore blood glucose management, and may slow the progression of type 2 diabetes.